ozzs/ozzs/README.md

 # Hi there, It's Ozz Shafriri! <img src="https://github.com/ozzs/ozzs/blob/main/wave.gif" width="30px">

 Hello, Ozz from Israel over here.
-* I am a third-year computer science student at Afeka Academic College of Engineering in Tel-Aviv.
 * I really enjoy learning web development independently, using languages and frameworks like React / React-Native and Javascript.
 * I also enjoy programming in Java, Python and C.